 Mr. Gardner also enjoys a successful career on concert stages.
-Highlights include Mahler’s Das klagende Lied with the New York Philharmonic under James Conlon; Janáček’s Glagolitic Mass with Simon Rattle and the Berlin Philharmonic; a soloist with the Proms to perform an evening of music by Kurt Weill; a much-acclaimed Lincoln Center performance of Händel’s Saul, which he later repeated at the San Antonio Festival; and a performance of Mozart’s Thamos, King of Egypt with the Mostly Mozart Festival where he later returned for performances of Walton’s Belshazzar’s Feast.
+Highlights include Mahler’s Das klagende Lied with the New York Philharmonic under James Conlon; Janáček’s Glagolitic Mass with Simon Rattle and the Berlin Philharmonic; a much-acclaimed Lincoln Center performance of Händel’s Saul, which he later performed at the San Antonio Festival; and a performance of Mozart’s Thamos, King of Egypt with the Mostly Mozart Festival where he later returned for performances of Walton’s Belshazzar’s Feast.
 He also sang the role of Wotan in Jonathan Dove’s arrangement of Das Rheingold directed by Christopher Alden with the Eos Orchestra.
-Most recent performances include Verdi’s Requiem with Bel Canto Chorus, the Columbus Symphony Orchestra, and Highland Park United Methodist Church; Haydn’s Lord Nelson Mass and Vaughan Williams’ Serenade to Music with the Columbus Symphony Orchestra; Bach’s B-minor Mass with the Syracuse Symphony Orchestra; a Holiday Pops concert with Binghamton Philharmonic; and Händel’s Messiah with the ProMusica Chamber Orchestra.
+Recent performances include Verdi’s Requiem with Bel Canto Chorus, the Columbus Symphony Orchestra, and Highland Park United Methodist Church; as a soloist with the Proms to perform an evening of music by Kurt Weill; Haydn’s Lord Nelson Mass and Vaughan Williams’ Serenade to Music with the Columbus Symphony Orchestra; Bach’s B-minor Mass with the Syracuse Symphony Orchestra; a Holiday Pops concert with Binghamton Philharmonic; and Händel’s Messiah with the ProMusica Chamber Orchestra.

 His Lincoln Center début was in a nationally televised “Live from Lincoln Center” concert with Dame Joan Sutherland, Marilyn Horne, and Luciano Pavarotti.
 He appeared twice in the same season at Carnegie Hall in concert performances of Massenet’s Le Cid with Plácido Domingo and Grace Bumbry, which were recorded live by CBS/SONY.
 Additionally, Mr. Gardner can be heard on a BMG recording of Thea Musgrave’s Mary, Queen of Scots, which he also performed at the San Francisco Opera, Scottish Opera, Edinburgh Festival, Stuttgart Opera, and Virginia Opera.
 Another Musgrave work, the première of Incident at Owl Creek, was broadcast on BBC and subsequently aired throughout the United States on National Public Radio.
 He may also be seen in the original 1983 released film version of Peter Brook’s La tragédie de Carmen and on the CD entitled Afrika Songs composed by Wilhelm Gross with the Matrix Ensemble conducted by Robert Ziegler.